Local officials around Japan looking to drones to beef up disaster response | The Japan Times

 Shinjuku Ward and other authorities came up with the idea of using drones in disaster response operations after ward officials failed to give efficient evacuation instructions to those having difficulty returning home when the massive earthquake and tsunami hit in March 2011.

-Even though ward officials were dispatched to major areas of the ward, they were not able to grasp the entire picture of what was going on and couldn’t share information they gathered due to deteriorating communications.
+Even though ward officials were dispatched to major areas of the ward, they were not able to grasp the entire picture of what was going on and couldn’t share what information they had managed to gather due to disrupted communications.

 “We will consider how drones and radio communications networks can be used for people who will be stuck in Tokyo in times of disaster and see what we can do,” a Shinjuku official.